19 Single factor experiments

 The randomized complete block (RCB) design is one of the most widely used experimental designs in agricultural research.
 The design is especially suited for field experiments where the number of treatments is not large and the experimental area has a predictable fertility gradient.

 When the experimental material is heterogeneous, the experimental material is grouped into homogeneous sub-groups called blocks.
 As each block consists of the entire set of treatments a block is equivalent to a replication.
 For example, in a field with known fertility gradient in one direction, plots perpendicular to this gradient will be considered as a block.
 In RCBD (Randomized Complete Block Design) blocks are of equal size and contains all the treatments.
 Since the block contains all the treatments, the term ‘complete block design’ is used.
-See figure @ref(fig: field) and @ref(fig: field2) to see how blocks are formed in a field.
+See figure 15.8 and 15.9 to see how blocks are formed in a field.

 In RCBD number of replications, \(r\) = number of blocks